maithrisuresh/Automation_project_using_UIPATH/README.md

 # Automation_project_using_UIPATH

-Note :The file can be opened with UIPATH Studio
+Note :The file can be opened with UIPATH Studio .
+Download the code and open in UIPATH studio.

 https://www.vtu4u.com/